Criminal Law

 When a foreigner is taken into custody or detained:

-- Right to notification to home state's consulate,
+- Right to notification to the home state's consulate,

 - Right to communicate with consular officers,

-- This right derives from Vienna Convention on Consular Relations.
+- This right derives from the Vienna Convention on Consular Relations.

 Consular involvement provides critical support to the foreign suspect; it includes family communication, lawyer recommendations, and financial support.